 To properly fulfill its mandate, the CRTC must understand the needs and interests of Canadians who use broadcasting and telecommunications services.
 As a result, the CRTC regularly holds public hearings, round tables, informal forums and online discussion forums for the purpose of obtaining Canadians’ comments on broadcasting and telecommunications services – information which will then be useful for it to take steps to service the public interest.

-In 2018, the CRTC renewed the licenses of AMI-audio, AMI-tv and AMI-tele for a period of 5 years, as well as the mandatory distribution orders for these services as part of the basic service under the terms of Section 9 (1) (h) of the Broadcasting Act.
-For more information, see the following page or download PDF file.
+In 2023, the CRTC renewed the licenses of AMI-audio, AMI-tv and AMI-tele for a period of 3 years, as well as the mandatory distribution orders for these services as part of the basic service under the terms of Section 9 (1) (h) of the Broadcasting Act.
+For more information, see the following page.